Mariosunny/validate-declarative/README.md

 ```

 #### `$optional`
-Declares a property to be optional.
+Declares a property optional.
-By default, all properties defined in the schema are required.
+By default, all properties in the schema are required.
 If `$optional` is *true*, no error will be generated if the property does not exist in the data.

+(Note: `$optional` declarations at the top-level of the schema will be ignored.)

 ```javascript
 import {verify, int, string} from 'validate-declarative';